mothur/mothur.github.io/_wiki/sff.multiple.md

 intensity falls between 0.50 and 0.70, it is treated as ambiguous and set as a trim point.
-The settings of 0.50 and 0.70 are suggested by Quince and we really see no need to change it, but in case people want to play with the values here is how you\'d do it:
+The settings of 0.50 and 0.70 are suggested by Quince and we really see no need to change it, but in case people want to play with the values here is how you'd do it:

     mothur > sff.multiple(file=sfffiles.txt, signal=0.60, noise=0.65)